Orange Creamsicle Bath Bombs (Fun Craft Project for Teens)

-When it comes to fun in the bathtub, there seems to only be so many toys you can buy.
-I decided to step outside of our comfort zone and make something I knew my kids would love!
-These Orange Creamsicle Bath Bombs are the perfect bath bombs for teens and kids to make.
-Using just the right ingredients, some that you may have around your house, you can create the perfect bath time fun!
+Sometimes finding fun crafts for a teenager can be challenging, so I decided to make something I knew my teens would love!
+These Orange Creamsicle Bath Bombs are the perfect bath bombs for teens (and kids) to make.
+Using just the right ingredients such as essential oils, you can create the perfect essential oil bath bomb!

 Best Bath Bombs